otrv4/otrv4/otrv4.md

 (TODO: in the below, the "your" and "our" words are very confusing.)

 1. Generates an ephemeral ECDH secret key `x` and a public key `X`.
-2. Generates an ephemeral 3072-bit DH secret key `a` and a public key `A`.
+2. Generates an ephemeral 3072-DH secret key `a` and a public key `A`.
 3. Computes `gamma = DREnc(PKa, PKb, m)`, being
    `m = Prof_B || Prof_A || Y || X || B || A`.
 Prof_A is Alice's User Profile.
 4. Computes `sigma = Auth(Ha, za, {Ha, Hb, Y}, Prof_B || Prof_A || Y || B || gamma)`.